 - Museum of Science and Industry (Chicago, Illinois)

 The museum boasts photos and artifacts of the U-505 Submarine.
 U-505 is the only German submarine in the United States built during World War 2.
 It also displays transportations used for the past century and mine exhibits that are both interactive.
-Aside from Flight simulators, it also features films such as the Animal Kingdom and Inside of Caves.
+Aside from Flight simulators, it also features more about Chicago things to do films such as the Animal Kingdom and Inside of Caves.